AVENUE OF FLAGS / COURT OF HONOR

 Disneyland® Park has always flown all sorts of flags!
 According to The Disneyland Dictionary (printed October of 1959): “There are many flags flown in Disneyland - atop buildings, flag poles and many of Disneyland’s boats.
 There are American flags of today and flags of our nation’s historical growth, and flags of other countries.
 There are also Mickey Mouse flags and the official Disneyland flag.”

 There was Disneyland’s official flag over the Santa Fe & Disneyland Railroad Main Street Station, there were historic American revolution-era flags near the Frontierland Dock, and there were even international maritime signal flags over the Tomorrowland Exhibit Halls.
+Occassionally, international flags decorated thoroughfares during special events like the opening of the Matterhorn in 1959 (pictured above).

 “Draw Concept” - A Tomorrowland Entrance “Fountain of the 48 States” Concept by Herb Ryman, c.1954.

-By July 1, 1954, George Whitney of Disneyland, Inc. directed Amusements, with Ron Miller overseeing analysis, philosophy, capacities, planning, operator training, and amusement procurement.
-Thumbnail sketches and other concept artwork of Disneyland seemed to be unencumbered by restrictions of budget, schedule or the laws of nature and physics.
+The presentation of the Court of Honor show on the vast DISNEYLAND “stage” was a distinct part of the Disneyland theater concept.
+About this time, thumbnail sketches and other concept artwork of Disneyland seemed to be unencumbered by restrictions of budget, schedule or the laws of nature and physics.
 Like the modern “Blue Sky” process, Walt’s team appeared to engage in “free-thinking.”
-This is what a good amount of Herb Ryman’s “suggestions” depicted for the Entrance to Tomorrowland - some patriotic thematic elements, plenty of fountains, and atomic emblems!
+This is what a good amount of Herb Ryman’s “suggestions” depicted for the Entrance to Tomorrowland - some patriotic thematic elements, plenty of fountains, and atomic emblems.

 As of June 2, 1955, C.V.
 Wood Jr. sent an Inter-Office Memorandum to Walt Disney regarding the best estimates that could be obtained at the time regarding the completion status of individual sections of the Park and Opening Day.
 C.V. wrote: “Flag Poles: We need location decision.”
-However, by the time that Disneyland opened, The Court of Honor was Tomorrowland’s special star-shaped “hub” (or, plaza), and homage to the current United 48 States of America!
-It was originally located near the center of Tomorrowland, at the entrance to Hobbyland.
+By July 1, 1954, George Whitney of Disneyland, Inc. directed Amusements, with Ron Miller overseeing analysis, philosophy, capacities, planning, operator training, and amusement procurement.
+Both George and Ron were likely involved in planning the location for the Court of Honor.

 A press release photo depicts the Court of Honor; ©️Walt Disney Productions.

-On the Opening day of Disneyland, the free exhibit was dedicated as the forty-eight states were saluted by 48 Boy Scouts of America who ceremoniously hoisted the 48 colorful state flags up their respected poles (all in coordination with a drum line).
-[See the Disneyland Opening Day Telecast, July 17th, 1955 ; approx. 44:37] In the center of the Court of Honor, was (despite Walt’s promise to Bob Thomas) one of Disneyland’s two 48-star flags, flying high.
-This flag pole was special, because its United States flag was one of two Disneyland flags lowered at the time of the Retreat Ceremony, at the end of each Disneyland day!
-Some of these things are preserved through Opening Day documentation.
+On that Opening Day of Disneyland, the free exhibit was dedicated as the forty-eight states were saluted by 48 Boy Scouts of America who ceremoniously hoisted the 48 colorful state flags up their respected poles (all in coordination with a drum line).
+[See the Disneyland Opening Day Telecast, July 17th, 1955 ; approx. 44:37] Some of these things are preserved through Opening Day documentation.

-The Court of Honor, (August, 1955)
+The Court of Honor; August, 1955.

 As a “sidelight,” a relationship with the scouts continued, when (on July 7th, 1956) both Disneyland and Walt Disney were subsequently honored before more than 40,000 Cub Scouts.
 This took place at a show held at Los Angeles Memorial Coliseum, and produced by the Los Angeles Area Boy Scouts of America!
 Walt Disney was named General Chairman of the big show, which co-starred television’s Mouseketeers, and was divided into four segments - “Adventureland,” “Fantasyland,” “Frontierland,” and “Tomorrowland.”

-The Court of Honor, 1955.
+The Court of Honor; August 4, 1955.

 The flags were originally configured (appropriately) around a star-shaped floral bed in Tomorrowland’s “hub,” but things would soon change as Walt Disney’s promises of an expanding Disneyland would soon come true!